How to Hike Pedestal Rocks and Kings Bluff to Epic Rock Formations

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 Please read full disclosure for more information.
-Thanks for your support!

-Where Is the Pedestal Rocks Scenic Area?
+Where Is the Pedestal Rocks?

 The Pedestal Rocks hiking area is located near Pelsor, Arkansas.

-Since cell phone reception is hit and miss in the Ozarks, map your route ahead of time while you have cell reception.
+Since cell phone reception is hit-and-miss in the Ozarks, map your route ahead of time while you have cell reception.

 There is signage off the highway the closer you get, so it is easy to get to the trailhead.
 The trailhead is well-marked and right off the road.